-Both DD&A and depletion expense per BOE decreased for the three months ended March 31, 2021, compared to the same period in 2020 as a result of the full cost impairments incurred during 2020.
+Depletion expense per BOE decreased for the three and six months ended June 30, 2021, compared to the same periods in 2020 as a result of the full cost impairments incurred during 2020 and the increased value of our proved developed reserves.
 See Note 5 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report and "-Pricing and reserves" for additional information regarding the full cost method of accounting.